Slamy/motionTestSuite/README.md

 ## How to use

-Press Q to increase scrolling Speed
+Start the program.
+It will enter full screen mode and show multiple instances of the Test UFO scrolling to the right.
-Press A to decrease scrolling Speed
+This allows investigation into motion clarity and strobe cross talk.

-Pres ESC to exit the application
+* Pres ESC to exit the application

 ## Troubleshooting